 Brooklyn Park, Hennepin County • No fee

-Mississippi Gateway Regional Park is a great place to launch your canoe or kayak for a paddle on the Mississippi River.
+Mississippi Gateway Regional Park is a great local place to launch your canoe or kayak for a paddle trip on the Mississippi River.

 What Makes Mississippi Gateway a Great Place to Paddle